zukunft/zukunft.com/docs/llm/pending.md

 ## start page

-add up / down sort icons to columns which sorts the start page rows by this column
+add up / down sort icons to each column which sorts the start page rows by this column

 if there is more than one solution add ', ...' with a link to the solution list